 At first glance, this will come as a terrible blow and a step backwards for employee rights in Ontario.
 However, we counsel employees not to lose hope.
 Ontario’s employment laws still protect you and remain firmly pro-employee.
 Here’s why:

-- If the new law impacts you, then you still have the right to claim CERB, EI and any other government financial support.
+- Until then, you can still claim CERB, EI and any other government financial support.

 - This amendment was enacted as a “leave”.
 Presently, sick and paternity leaves are considered “protected”, entitling you to reinstatement.
 If your job is terminated during or shortly after returning from such leaves of absence, you have a strong case for remedial action against your employer in the courts.
 Even though it has not been tried in the courts, we believe parallels exist for terminations made during or immediately after a return from Infectious Disease Emergency Leave.

-- Most importantly, the law continues to protect employees.
+- Most importantly, the law continues to protect employees facing terminations.
 The Ford government has temporarily kneecapped employee rights under the ESA only.
 However, Ontario employees always received a much superior second layer of protection under our system of common laws, and they remain unchanged.

 No Recall Date